plpepin/shopify-swatches/README.md

 # shopify-swatches
-My version of Swatches for Shopify themes which updates the variant id with select elements
+My version of Swatches for Shopify themes which is compatible with themes which changes the chosen variant from dropdowns